wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 # Hidden Knowledge

+## 2025.10.25

+> wan video is only usable with qwen image inputs
+> because those are so soft that they do not cross into the detail level where the vae will fail into noise grids

+## Earlier

 By default `safetensors` files are loaded via `mmap`.

 Kijai's nodes can convert between data types such as `bf16` at `safetensors` loading time.